Estrogen receptor alpha

 that is activated by the sex hormone estrogen.
 In humans, ERα is encoded by the gene ESR1 (EStrogen Receptor 1).

 Structure

 The estrogen receptor (ER) is a ligand-activated transcription factor composed of several domains important for hormone binding, DNA binding, and activation of transcription.
 Alternative splicing results in several ESR1 mRNA transcripts, which differ primarily in their 5-prime untranslated regions.
-The translated receptors show less variability.
+The translated receptors show less variability..

+Its N-terminal transactivation domain (NTD), which harbors the ligand-independent activation function (AF-1), is intrinsically disordered.
+Phosphorylation of Ser118 within the NTD triggers a structural expansion that disrupts hydrophobic clustering, promoting receptor activation even in the absence of ligand.
+Kinases that phosphorylate Ser118 include MAPK (ERK1/2) and CDK7.